janitha21/task-manager/README.md

 //Environment Setup -
-Database: Please create a new database named assignment_tri.
-Java Version: 22.0.2 | Node Version: 22.14.0 | Angular Version: 19.2.5
+Database: Please create a new database named "assignment_tri" Java Version: 22.0.2 | Node Version: 22.14.0 | Angular Version: 19.2.5

 *How It Works*